-At Key Stage 4 (Years 10-11) all students study the following subjects: English Language, English Literature, Mathematics, Science (Combined or Biology, Chemistry and Physics), Personal & Social Development, including Religious Education, Relationships & Sex Education, and Health Education, and Physical Education.
+At Key Stage 4 (Years 10-11) all students study the following subjects: English Language, English Literature, Mathematics, Science (Combined or Biology, Chemistry and Physics), Personal & Social Development (Personal, Social, Health and Economic Education, Citizenship, Religious Education, Relationships & Sex Education), and Physical Education.
 In addition to these subjects, students select four options from a wide range of academic and vocational subjects.
 All students have access to the full range of options and we do not restrict any student's choice.
 Students are able to study a strong academic core of subjects including those offered by the EBacc.
 The study of Spanish and either History or Geography is an expectation for all students to ensure that as many students as possible can pursue the EBacc suite of subjects, and an increasing proportion of students will study the full EBacc.
 Most students will go on to gain 9 or 10 GCSE or equivalent qualifications.
-Some students will study fewer subjects and will be given support through The Prince's Trust if they have identified needs which make this an appropriate qualification.
+Some students will study fewer subjects and will be given support through The King's Trust if they have identified needs which make this an appropriate qualification.
 We offer GCSE, BTEC and CNAT courses at Key Stage 4.

-Currently the courses offered for Level 2 study are:
+Currently the options courses offered for Level 1 and Level 2 study are:

+- Art

+- Business

+- Child Development

+- Computer Science

+- Dance

+- Design & Technology

+- Digital Information Technology

+- Drama

-- Spanish
+- Engineering Design

 - Geography

 - History

-- Religious Studies

-- Computer Science

-- Digital Information Technology

-- Design & Technology

-- Engineering

-- Hospitality & Catering
+- Hospitality and Catering

-- Business

-- Personal Finance

-- Art

-- Photography

 - Media

 - Music

+- Photography

-- Dance
+- Religious Studies

-- Drama
+- Spanish

-- Child Development
+- Sports Science

 - Sports Studies

-- The Prince's Trust
+- Travel & Tourism